 • June 2018: targeted Cambodian government & political entities in advance of elections in July3

 The apparent motivation of this particular adversary group is espionage.
 These motivations possibly include gathering private information on the development of military-grade systems (e.g. unmanned aerial systems, radar ranges, anti-submarine technologies, navigational/plotting software) that could be deployed by foreign military outlets in that region.
-Additionally, its targeting of the Cambodian general election suggests the group may be looking assist China in exerting its domestic & political influence in neighboring territories.

 This group has shown operational agility in terms of its ability to utilize openly available tools (e.g. Scanbox, China Chopper, CobaltStrike) and shared malware (e.g. PlugX, Derusbi) in addition to custom malware variants (e.g. NanHaiShu, Orz/AIRBREAK, EVILTECH) and tools (e.g. HOMEFRY, MURKYTOP) when targeting a wide-scale of victim organizations operating across different industries.